trema/trema/README.md

 [![Coverage Status](http://img.shields.io/codeclimate/coverage/github/trema/trema.svg?style=flat)][codeclimate]
 [![Dependency Status](http://img.shields.io/gemnasium/trema/trema.svg?style=flat)][gemnasium]

-Trema is a OpenFlow controller framework that includes everything needed to create OpenFlow controllers in Ruby.
+Trema is an OpenFlow controller programming framework that provides everything needed to create OpenFlow controllers in Ruby.
+It provides a high-level OpenFlow library and also a network emulator that can create OpenFlow-based networks for testing on your PC.
+This self-contained environment helps streamlines the entire process of development and testing.

-This distribution includes all the source code of Trema you need to develop your own OpenFlow controllers.
-The source tree includes basic libraries and functional modules that work as an interface to OpenFlow switches.

-Several sample applications developed on top of Trema are also provided, so you can run them as a sample of OpenFlow controllers.
-Additionally, a simple but powerful framework that emulates an OpenFlow-based network and end-hosts is provided for testing your own controllers.

 [travis]: http://travis-ci.org/trema/trema
 [codeclimate]: https://codeclimate.com/github/trema/trema